mvolkmann/blog/src/raycast.md

   press cmd-k and select "Kill".
   Confirm the method to use by selecting "With SIGTERM" or "With SIGKILL".

+  Better yet, enter "klp" and select the "Kill Listening Port" command.
+  Then enter a port number.
+  I contributed this command the Port Manager extension.

 - Search MDN
 - System Monitor
 - tldr - searches tldr documentation pages